edmilsonrobson/wt-frontend-assignment/README.md

 ### 3) General
 - Include the provided API key in every request using the `X-Api-Key` header.
 - Use TypeScript across the project.
+- Structure your code as if it were part of a production application.
+Design it with scalability and long-term maintainability in mind (as much as possible within the time constraints).

 ---